Suhoy95/SNE-reports-2019-public/README.md

 ## Home sweet ~~home~~ Ubuntu Desktop 18.04.1 LTS

-There is no installation, because it has been installed.
+There is no installation because it has been installed.
 Thus just check the installed packages:

 ```